kennedyjustin/BolusGPT/SETUP.md

 1. HTTPS->HTTP Reverse-Proxy available - OpenAI requires the OpenAPI spec to be hosted on a domain over HTTPS.
 Our server exposes an HTTP API.
 1. A domain name for (2).

-I personally chose to host on a [free-tier EC2 instance](https://aws.amazon.com/free/) behind an [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
+I personally chose to host on a [free-tier EC2 instance](https://aws.amazon.com/free/) behind an [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
 I purchased my domain through [Namecheap](https://namecheap.com/).

 ## Dependencies